ps-mr/hesspl-2014/index.md

 We will add further details to this page in due time.
 Should you have any questions, please do not hesitate to contact any of the organizers.

+### News

+* We currently plan to begin the workshop around 11am, let us know if that is any problem.
+* We will also have a session for *lightning talks* (5 minutes).
+Questions will be deferred to the subsequent break.
+Registration for lightning talks will be on the same day.
+* The current list of abstracts is available [here](abstracts.html).

 ### Previous Workshops
  * [First Hessian Workshop on Programming Languages](http://erdweg.org/HessPL/index.html) (June 28, 2013, TU Darmstadt)